wipplelang/wipple/README.md

 ## Overview

-### Natural syntax
+### Natural

-Wipple’s syntax was designed with just a few rules and balances punctuation with English words, making it a great first programming language.
-Instead of sticking with conventional names like `print`, Wipple uses more intuitive names like `show`.
+Wipple was designed with just a few rules and minimal punctuation, making it a great language for students.

 ```wipple
 greet : name -> format "Hello, _!" name
 show (greet "world") -- Hello, world!
 ```

-### Pattern matching
+### Expressive

-Instead of using `if`, Wipple’s `when` expression enables you to check complex conditions with ease.
-Before your code even runs, Wipple ensures that it handles all possible conditions — no surprises in production.
+Wipple’s functional style and extensible constructs enable you to describe and manage complex data with ease.

 ```wipple
 report-card :: Grade -> Text